This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 What has New Zealand done to support the humanitarian response to the Israel-Hamas conflict?

-New Zealand has provided over NZ$20 million in financial support to the humanitarian response to the Israel-Hamas conflict since 7 October 2023.
+New Zealand has provided NZ$29.5 million in financial support to the humanitarian response to the Israel-Hamas conflict since 7 October 2023.

-This includes contributions of NZ$10.5 million to the World Food Programme (WFP); NZ$5 million to the International Committee of the Red Cross (ICRC); NZ$4.5 million to the United Nations Children’s Fund (UNICEF); and NZ$2 million to the United Nations 2720 Mechanism for Gaza (the Kaag Mechanism).
+This includes contributions of NZ$14.5 million to the World Food Programme (WFP); NZ$5 million to the International Committee of the Red Cross (ICRC); NZ$8 million to the United Nations Children’s Fund (UNICEF); and NZ$2 million to the United Nations 2720 Mechanism for Gaza (the Kaag Mechanism).

 New Zealand’s contribution to the 2720 Mechanism for Gaza is a targeted contribution to efforts to prioritise, accelerate and maximise the impact of aid flows into Gaza to help meet urgent needs.

 New Zealand has repeatedly, at all levels, and across our offshore network, advocated strongly for safe, rapid, and unimpeded humanitarian access.
-This has included Prime Minister and Foreign Minister engagements, and in the United Nations General Assembly and Security Council, and at the Gaza humanitarian conference held in Jordan on 11 June.
+This has included Prime Minister and Foreign Minister engagements, and in the United Nations General Assembly and Security Council, and at the Gaza humanitarian conferences held in Jordan on 11 June 2024 and Cairo on 2 December 2024.

 We continue to monitor the humanitarian crisis and consider how New Zealand can best support the response.